Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 Traditional measurement methods often introduce cumulative errors that compound throughout a project, leading to expensive rework and change orders down the line.
 Laser scanning can help avoid this issue entirely, achieving sub-millimeter precision with modern scanning technology to create a reliable spatial framework that reduces dimensional uncertainty in renovation and retrofit projects.

 Such accuracy also helps greatly with structures that have shifted, settled, or otherwise deviated over time, as well as historic structures for renovation.
-Access to the actual as-built conditions instead of idealized or approximated dimensions helps designers and contractors accommodate for various structural irregularities that may otherwise cause conflicts in construction.
+Access to the actual as-built conditions instead of idealized or approximated dimensions helps designers and contractors accommodate various structural irregularities that may otherwise lead to conflicts in construction.

 Time and cost efficiency in construction projects

-Outside of direct construction savings, the technology can help accelerate project timelines by eliminating a lot of time-consuming traditional measurement processes.
-The fact that most modern day measurements can be accomplished in hours or days with a small team of scanners is simply mind-boggling in comparison with traditional methods requiring large teams of surveyors spending weeks to document complex structural elements manually.
+In addition to direct construction savings, the technology can help accelerate project timelines by eliminating a lot of time-consuming traditional measurement processes.
+The fact that most modern measurements can be accomplished in hours or days with a small team of scanners is simply mind-boggling in comparison with traditional methods requiring large teams of surveyors spending weeks to document complex structural elements manually.

 These efficiency benefits even affect the coordination process to a certain degree.
 All stakeholders now have access to the same accurate representation of existing conditions, with scanning eliminating many potential sources of misinterpretation and miscommunication.